pkdevboxy/features/android/1-built-from-java-sources/README.md

 - [?]
 Update Native component model and language plugins to use a `NativeAssembly` to represent the intermediate files
 - [?]
 Rule can target 'sources' container of all components of a particular type

+## Debt

+- A source set for each supported JVM language should, by convention, be added to the sources of the library component, as it is for a JVM library.

 ## Out of scope

 - Resolution of compile dependencies for Android: see Dependent features.